 The City of Grand Rapids is currently transitioning into using cannabis in all City ordinances, policies, forms, etc. We believe that this term will help look at this industry without any historical stigma and negative connotations coming from the use of the word marijuana.

-The City of Grand Rapids recently passed ordinance amendments to permit the following cannabis uses:
+The City of Grand Rapids Zoning Ordinance permits the following cannabis uses:

 The City has two methods to review cannabis applications:

-- Special Land Use: A process involving a Planning Commission public hearing for all other retailers and certain non-retail uses based on their zone district.
+- Special Land Use: A process involving a Planning Commission public hearing.

-The City of Grand Rapids will process land use applications for recreational cannabis businesses as follows:
+The City of Grand Rapids will process land use applications for cannabis businesses as follows:

-The City of Grand Rapids will accept license applications for recreational uses from applicants with prior zoning approval.
-These facilities need to apply 30 days before their expected start date of operation.
+The City of Grand Rapids will accept license applications from applicants with prior zoning approvals.
+Applicants need to apply 30 days before their expected start date of operations.
 All facilities must obtain a local license before operating.

 The City of Grand Rapids requires the following documents for recreational cannabis license renewals: